ASGCS/ASGCS/README.md

-- 👋 Hi, I’m @ASGCS
+- 👋 Hi, I’m @Arpit Srivastava
 - 👀 I’m interested in ... automating things,making bots,working with AI etc
 - 🌱 I’m currently learning ... the basic things
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-ASGCS#8706 on discord

 <!---
 ASGCS/ASGCS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.